When you’re building an API, things start off simple. But before you know it, there’s lots of logic you want to

 onlys on your

-before_actions are hard to reason about and separated from your code, usually living in
+before_actions are hard to reason about and separated from your code,

 The middleware pattern can help us to bring sanity to our APIs and make them miles more maintainable.